mvolkmann/blog/src/swift/swift-lang.md

 - a big language with a large number of features and a corresponding learning curve
 - can be used to build applications for macOS, iOS, and Watch OS
-- can be used to command-line and server-side applications
+- can be used to build command-line and server-side applications
 - has six major types:
   structs, classes, enums, protocols, functions, and generics
+- supports tuples
 - standout features include computed properties, closure syntax, trailing closures, key paths, and a succinct way to refer to enum cases when their type can be inferred